 Cannot be used to support: (1) COD extensions for both a 40 MW Cluster 4 project and a 40 MW Cluster 9 project; or (2) a COD extension for a 40 MW Cluster 4 project and a deliverability allocation for a new 40 MW project in the GIDAP deliverability allocation process.

 The Interconnection Customer may be asked to clarify any differences between the PPA and the GIA.
 Modifications to one or both contracts may be required to reconcile any differences.

+For any tariff provisions that require Energy Only PPAs, the ISO will not accept Energy Only PPAs for Energy Only projects where the PPA is contingent on receiving TPD or that has a Resource Adequacy obligation.

 COD Extensions as They Relate to Financial Obligations